 The reason this is possible is because the original Hebrew text was unpointed; that is, there were 22 letters of the Hebrew Alphabet, without vowels.
 The Hebrew text appears as: למילדת העברית, while the Massoretic text appears as: לַמְיַלְּדֹת הָעִבְרִיֹּת.
 The people who created the Masoretic Text are called Masoretes.
 They were Jewish scribes and scholars who worked between the 6th and 10th centuries AD/CE.
 The Masoretes standardized the Hebrew Bible by adding vowel points (niqqud), accentuation (cantillation marks), and other notations to ensure accurate pronunciation and recitation of the text as they saw it.
 Their work resulted in the Masoretic Text (MT), which is the authoritative Hebrew text of the Jewish Bible today.

-Skip this paragraph if you can’t stand grammar.
-But try to suffer through it.
-It’s gold: In Exodus 1:15, the Hebrew phrase describing the midwives Shiphrah and Puah is written in the Masoretic Text as לַמְיַלְּדֹת הָעִבְרִיֹּת, which translates to “to the Hebrew midwives.”
+Skip this paragraph if you can’t stand grammar, but if you suffer through it you will be rewared: In Exodus 1:15, the Hebrew phrase describing the midwives Shiphrah and Puah is written in the Masoretic Text as לַמְיַלְּדֹת הָעִבְרִיֹּת, which translates to “to the Hebrew midwives.”
 This particular Massoretic vocalization uses a patach vowel (a short “a” sound) under the lamed (לַ), positioning “Hebrew” (עִבְרִיֹּת) as an adjective modifying “midwives,” implying that the midwives were ethnically Hebrew.
 However, as was already mentioned above, the original text was without vowels.
 This means that there is a feasible possibility for an alternative to the Massoretic text vocalization, such as לִמְיַלְּדֹת הָעִבְרִיֹּת, with a chirik vowel (a short “i” sound) under the lamed (לִ).
 In this reading, the phrase becomes a construction chain, meaning “to the midwives of the Hebrew women,” implying that the midwives were not Hebrew but rather Egyptian professionals appointed to work within the Hebrew community.

 One key argument for the midwives being Hebrew is that their names are not Egyptian but have clear Hebrew meanings.
 Shiphrah means “beautiful” or “improvement” in Hebrew, while Puah means “crying out” or “radiant.”
 They may have been recruited from the Israelite community to work for the Egyptian royal court as liaisons.
 However, their Hebrew names can be explained as their Hebrew work names, not their original Egyptian ones.
 The primary argument for the midwives being Egyptian lies in the logical implausibility of Pharaoh having direct conversations with Hebrew slaves and expecting them to put to death a large number of Israelite children (it’s unclear which aspect is more implausible!).